ErmakovDmitriy/haproxy-spoe-auth/docs/openidconnect.md

 ## TODO

 * Add a mechanism to denylist a token.
-* Allow the SPOE agent to match a certain list of groups the user belongs to.
 * Think about secret rotation.
 * Prevent replay attacks by putting some kind of nonce in the state.
-* Consider using URL encoded values for token claims and expressions args or any other way to handle keys and values with spaces.